ember-graphql/ember-apollo-client/README.md

 Install the [Apollo Client Developer tools for Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for a great GraphQL developer experience!

 ## Compatibility

 This addon works and is fully tested with:

 * Ember.js 2.12+
 * FastBoot 1.0+

 ## Example App

 If you are looking for a full tutorial using `ember-apollo-client` check out the tutorial on [How To GraphQL](https://howtographql.com), written by [DevanB](https://github.com/DevanB).

 The application built in the tutorial is also available on the [How To GraphQL repository](http://github.com/howtographql/ember-apollo).

 ## Configuration

 In your app's `config/environment.js`, configure the URL for the GraphQL API.

-Here, you can also include additional Apollo packages that haven't been included by default.
-Valid package names can be found [here](https://github.com/apollographql/apollo-link/tree/master/packages)
+Here, you can specify additional Apollo packages to include, and packages that you want to remove from the build. and Valid package names can be found [here](https://github.com/apollographql/apollo-link/tree/master/packages).

+_Note: included packages must also be explicitly installed as development dependencies in `package.json`._

 ```js
 let ENV = {